East Sussex mental health directory

 For callers whose first language is not English, a telephone interpreter can be arranged for other community languages, by phoning the helpline and letting them know the language needed.

-Shout Sussex text service
+Text Shout Sussex service

 For urgent mental health support